-Question 10 & 11: Did the recipient receive an HCT since the date of last report?
+Question 7 & 8: Did the recipient receive an HCT since the date of last report?

-If the recipient received an HCT since the date of the last report, report the date (YYYY-MM-DD) of HCT in question 11 and also complete CIBMTR HCT form 2400.
+If the recipient received an HCT since the date of the last report, report the date (YYYY-MM-DD) of HCT in question 11 and also complete CIBMTR HCT form 2400 (Pre-Transplant Essential Data).

-If the recipient did not receive an HCT since the date of the last report, continue with question 12.
+If the recipient did not receive an HCT since the date of the last report, continue with question 9.

-Q12-14: Best Response to Cellular Therapy
+Q9-11: Best Response to Cellular Therapy

 This section may not fit perfectly to all possible indications for cellular therapy.
-Please select the response that would most apply to the indication being treated.
+Please select the response that is most applicable to the indication for treatment.

-Question 12: What was the best response to the cellular therapy?
+Question 9: What was the best response to the cellular therapy?

 This section collects the data known as "best response to cellular therapy".
+The purpose of this section is to report the recipient's best response to the planned course of cellular therapy.
 This section applies to both malignant and non-malignant diseases and disorders.
 If the recipient received a prior HCT, do not report the response to the HCT, a separate evaluation after the cellular therapy is required.